luispedro/luispedro_org/content/pages/publications/list.rst

 4.  **Luis Pedro Coelho**, Aabid Shariff, and Robert F. Murphy;  *Nuclear segmentation in microscope cell images: A hand-segmented dataset and comparison of algorithms* ISBI 2009 [`online version <http://dx.doi.org/10.1109/ISBI.2009.5193098>`__]

+    *One-n-a-half sentence summary*: We created a hand-segmented dataset (which we make available to everyone) to test different nuclear segmentation algorithms; a model based method from `Lin et al.
+    <http://www.ncbi.nlm.nih.gov/pubmed/14566936>`__ was deemed the best (note
+    that follow up work on this same dataset has claimed better results).
+Learn more about `my nuclear segmentation project
+    </projects/nuclear-segmentation>`__

 3.  **Luis Pedro Coelho** and Robert Murphy; *Identifying Subcellular Locations from Images of Unknown Resolution* Bioinformatics Research and